Vizhou19/Vizhou19/README.md

 - 👋 Hi, I’m @Vizhou19
 - 👀 I’m interested in Making Websites, and Freelancing
-- 🌱 I’m currently learning on How to Become a Front-End Developer
+- 🌱 I’m currently learning on How to Become a better Front-End Developer
 - 💞️ I’m looking to collaborate on anyone who needs help to build a website
 - 📫 How to reach me:
   <br>